franpersanchez/franpersanchez/README.md

 ### :man_technologist: About Me :

-I'm Fran, a spanish Back End Software Developer.
+I'm Fran, a spanish __Back End Software Developer__.
 I also have a background as Agricultural Engineer, career from which I decided to make the switch to tech.

 I'm moved by a passion for continuous learning, finding solutions to complex problems and new challenges.

 I am specialized on backend stack, with a willingness to participate in interesting and challenging projects.
 My interests lie in Data intensive applications, database engineering and distributed systems.

 ## Open source contributions
 | Proyect | Description |